Assembly Instructions for Raised Garden Bed Kits

 Durable GreenBed raised garden bed kits are easy to assemble.

-Watch this instructional video, or scroll down for printable instructions and a photo gallery.
+Watch our instructional video, or scroll down for printable instructions and a photo gallery.

-Assembling a 4x8x2’ Tall No-Bend raised garden bed kit (click photos for lightbox)
+Assembling a 4x8x2' Tall No-Bend raised garden bed kit.

 A raised garden bed is the serious gardener’s dream come true: From weeding to harvesting, in cool climates and waterlogged soils, Durable GreenBed raised garden beds are the perfect solution to a host of problems.
-The beds are made out of highly recycled content and will last for over 25 years.
-All you need is a place to put the bed and about an hour to complete this simple project.
+The beds are made out of highly recycled content and will last for over 20 years.
+All you need is a place to put the bed and about an hour to complete the simple assembly.

 CONGRATULATIONS on purchasing the finest raised bed garden kit on the market.
 Your completed GreenBed™ will provide many years of service, far in excess of wood.